dichotomy/scorebot/README.md

 Scorebot runs best in Linux, but should work in Windows.
 Python 2.7 or greater is recommended.

-To install all dependencies on Python, run: apt-get install python-dnspython python-rrdtool apache2
+To install all dependencies on Ubuntu, run: apt-get install python-dnspython python-rrdtool apache2 python-pymongo python-dns python-setuptools easy_install jaraco.modb

 BUGS